namtulla/flutter_audio_plugin/README.md

 # flutter_audio
-Play local mp3's on both IOS and Android
-(Wait until version 1.0 before using this plugin)
+A Flutter Plugin to play local mp3's on both IOS and Android (Wait until version 1.0 before using this plugin)

 ## Getting Started